vgerak/MSc-thesis-Edinburgh/README.md

 latexmk

-in the corresponding folder and a `thesis.pdf` file will be created.
+in the corresponding folder and a `msc_thesis.pdf` file will be created.